walter-a-jablonowski/sales-assistant-2/tasks.md

 See also

 - AI Biz > Sell AI apps

-- [ ] maybe tell the ai in the prompt that it may use markdown
-  - simple rendering added, maybe use te one from overview
+- misc/dev_info

-- [ ] add a quick diagramming feature?
+- [ ] ability to launch a question again
+- [ ] Modify when table/text/diagr appear ?
+  - Tables are no sep tool because they're from execute_sql_query("SELECT * FROM customers LIMIT 5")
+  - Diagr are a sep tool

 - [ ]